Michael A. Brown (American politician): Federal prosecution and conviction

 On June 7, 2013, federal prosecutors charged Brown with bribery.
 Between July 2012 and February 2013, then-Councilmember Brown allegedly sought and accepted $55,000 in cash from representatives of a business to help the business receive contracts and preferential government certification.
-The representatives were actually undercover employees of the Federal Bureau of Investigation.
+The representatives were undercover employees of the Federal Bureau of Investigation.
 Brown described it as a "loan arrangement", not a bribe.
 The charge was issued with a document that usually indicates that there has been a plea deal.
-Federal prosecutors sought a $35,000 judgement against Brown.
+Federal prosecutors sought a $35,000 judgment against Brown.

-In February 2014, federal prosecutors said that Jeffrey E. Thompson illegally paid $100,000 of Brown's campaign's bills, to which Brown admitted.
+In February 2014, federal prosecutors said that Jeffrey E. Thompson illegally paid $100,000 of Brown's campaign bills, to which Brown admitted.
 Brown also admitted to accepting a $20,000 illegal donation from Thompson during his 2007 campaign and an illegal $125,000 donation from Thompson during his 2008 campaign.
 Brown was also accused of accepting a bribe from Thompson to drop out of the 2006 election for mayor.

 Brown pleaded guilty to the charge of accepting a bribe from the undercover agents.
 As part of the plea deal, he did not face charges on accepting bribes and illegal contributions in 2006, 2007, and 2008, allowing him to avoid the minimum 15-year sentence he could have received had he been convicted by a jury.

-Prosecutors asked for Brown to be sentenced to 43 months in prison at his sentencing hearing on May 8, 2014.
+Prosecutors asked Brown to be sentenced to 43 months in prison at his May 8, 2014 sentencing hearing.
 Brown's defense attorneys requested that Brown be sentenced to less than 37 months, less than the minimum sentence under federal guidelines.

 On May 29, 2014, Brown was sentenced to 39 months in prison, two years of supervised release, and 200 hours of community service.
 Brown's attorney said that Brown would not run for public office again.
+However, in 2024, Brown ran for the position of Delegate to the House of Representatives, as an Independent, running against the incumbent, Delegate Eleanor Holmes Norton.